 At the end of principal shooting in Tennessee, the crew put together a little time capsule package and buried it inside the fire place of the cabin as a memento of the production to whoever found it.
-The cabin has since been destroyed, but the time capsule was found by a couple of ardent Evil Dead fans who discovered that the fireplace of the cabin was still intact.
+The cabin has since been destroyed and only the fireplace is still intact.

 The original script called for all the characters to be smoking marijuana when they are first listening to the tape.
 The actors decided to try this for real, and the entire scene had to be later re-shot due to their uncontrollable behavior.

 The blood is a combination of Karo syrup, non-dairy creamer, and red food coloring.
 At one point, Bruce Campbell's shirt that he wears in the film was so saturated with the fake blood that after drying it by the fire, the shirt became solidified and broke when he tried to put it on.

 Bruce Campbell twisted his ankle on a root while running down a steep hill, and Sam Raimi and Rob Tapert decided to tease him by poking his injury with sticks, thus causing Campbell to have an obvious limp in some scenes.

 Betsy Baker (Linda) revealed in an interview that she was told the producers were interested in her to star in a horror movie.
 She only agreed to meet them in a public restaurant, however, because she was genuinely suspicious about the filmmakers.

 The cabin was located in Morristown, Tennessee.
 In Bruce Campbell's biography he says that it was later burned down.
 No one knows for sure what happened (Sam Raimi says that he burnt it down himself after filming).
 Additionally, no one will give out complete directions to the cabin because the only remaining part of the structure is the brick chimney, and too many people have already vandalized the property.